Sep 23, 2014 - 2:47pm

 To get there from here we need targeted investment in developing both bioenergy and CCS technologies.
 But we also need a reliable reward system for carbon removal.
 And the best such system remains, despite all the political hot air, a strong, stable carbon price.

-Olivia is Head of Policy at The Climate
+Olivia is the Acting CEO of The Climate

 Institute.
 She has worked in the US, UK, Australia and New Zealand